Councilor wants city to drop costs associated with Mary Han lawsuits

 “It is an opportunity to show compassion to a family who has suffered for a long time,” Gibson said.

-“That has been a very controversial issue and case from day one,” city councilor Ken Sanchez said in 2014.

-Han was among the most well-know civil rights attorneys in the metro.
+Han was among the most well-known civil rights attorneys in the metro.
 She represented clients in several cases that involved allegations against APD officers and high-ranking officials within the department.

 Han died from carbon monoxide poisoning at her North Valley home in 2010.
 Police quickly ruled it a suicide, but the family said it was a murder and that APD botched the investigation.